 It is strongly advised to draft your email directly in Outlook instead of copying/pasting your content from another source.

 Outlook uses Microsoft Word as the default editor for all emails.
 When Outlook can't pick up the format of external content it will send the email in Rich Text by default - which will strip the format of your emails.
-This is a known Outlook issue that will happen with or without the use of Street Context.
+This is a known Outlook issue that will happen with or without using Street Context.

 If you are copy+pasting any content, you should clear all external formatting before sending your email and build out any desired formatting fresh from within Outlook.